HamzaOukach/ChessMate/README.md

+# ♟️ ChessMate

-# README – Installation & Setup
+# Installation & Setup

-This document describes, in order, the steps to prepare the environment, build the images, and launch the application.
+This part describes, in order, the steps to prepare the environment, build the images, and launch the application.

 ---